-The 2024-25 November Estimate communicated that OA planned to conduct a competitive procurement to effectively evaluate services provided by entities that specialize in health insurance navigation; perform outreach and navigate uninsured clients to comprehensive health insurance coverage; provide information and resources to clients; conduct "virtual" warm handoffs to local agencies to assist clients with enrollment; and perform secure data exchanges.
-The contract was anticipated to begin in the fall of 2024, and over time, the contract would be cost neutral as more uninsured clients navigated to comprehensive health coverage and maintained their health insurance.
-Uninsured clients enrolled in comprehensive health insurance coverage result in better health outcomes such as reduced HIV health disparities and inequities; have complete coverage that includes care from a physician; prescription drug coverage; and other preventive services, all of which result in a cost savings for ADAP.
+Description of Change: OA plans to solicit a Request for Application (RFA) to effectively evaluate services provided by entities that specialize in health insurance navigation.
+ADAP expects the entity to perform outreach and navigate uninsured clients to comprehensive health insurance coverage, provide information and resources to clients, conduct "virtual" warm handoffs to local agencies to assist clients with enrollment, and perform secure data exchanges.
+Uninsured clients who enroll in comprehensive health coverage will have better health outcomes, reduce HIV health disparities and inequities, and have complete coverage that includes care from a physician, prescription drug coverage, and other preventive services.
+It is anticipated that the contract will begin in the fall of 2024.
+Over time, it is anticipated that the contract will be cost neutral as more uninsured clients are navigated to comprehensive health coverage and maintain their health insurance.
+Uninsured clients who enroll in comprehensive health insurance coverage result in a cost savings for ADAP and better health outcomes.